-Official Records and Protecting Your Personal InformationPlease review the following information to learn about how you can protect your public records privacy.
-To research your records, please use our Official Records Search page.
+Official Records and Protecting Your Personal InformationPlease review the following information to learn how you can protect your public records privacy.
+If you do not have the OR Book and Page or Instrument Number, click on the Official Records Search link to search for documents.
 Search for the recorded document by person or company name, the book and page number of the recorded document, or by the instrument number.

 Step-by-step instructions on using this site to search for personal information

 Social Security, Bank Account, Debit, and Credit Card NumbersWhen preparing a document for recording in the Official Records, do not include social security numbers or complete bank account, debit, charge, or credit card numbers.
 Only include such numbers if they are specifically required by law.

 If a social security number or a bank account, debit, charge, or credit card number was included in a document, it may have become part of the Public Record.
 Any person has the right to request that the Clerk & Comptroller remove these numbers from a publically available image or copy of an Official Records Document.

 If you have the Official Records (OR) Book and Page or the Instrument Number, click the Request to Remove Protected Personal Information.
 No fee is charged for this service.

 Confidentiality for Protected GroupsFlorida Law provides for the confidentiality of individuals in certain qualifying professions, as well as their spouses, and/or children.
 Such information cannot be found in the Official Records Index, but may be included in documents such as mortgages and deeds.
 Florida Statutes Section 119.071(4) provides more detailed information regarding these confidentiality options and qualifications.

 If you are a member of a qualifying profession you may request the Clerk & Comptroller to remove personal information such as home address, telephone number, etc. from documents in the Official Records.
 Request to Remove Protected Personal Information.
 No fee is charged for this service.